 The generosity of the Cornerstone Team ensures that we can continue to bring heart change to these teenagers and restoration to their families.
 Led by benefactors who love and believe in our mission, gifts from the Cornerstone Team sustain our ministry and help us carry out our vision.

 The average American’s net worth is comprised of 10% cash and 90% non-cash assets.
 But most people donate only through their cash assets — the smallest part of their total net worth.
 Shelterwood would like you to consider making an impact through the non-cash assets with which God has blessed you.
 Donating non-cash assets, either full or partial interests, usually provides you with a greater tax deduction than if you sell the assets first and then donate the proceeds.
-Shelterwood has partnered with the National Christian Foundation-Heartland, a recognized leader in receiving, managing and liquidating non-cash donations such as gifts of stock, real estate, business interests and personal property.
-NCF handles the administrative burden of selling or managing donated assets for you and enable you to receive the full tax benefits for your gifts and avoid capital gains tax.
+Shelterwood has partnered with The Signatry, a recognized leader in receiving, managing and liquidating non-cash donations such as gifts of stock, real estate, business interests and personal property.
+The Signatry handles the administrative burden of selling or managing donated assets for you and enable you to receive the full tax benefits for your gifts and avoid capital gains tax.
 An instruction form for giving stock or mutual funds is located here.

 DonateRichard Beach Memorial Scholarship Fund